OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

   boundaries: [b]

   # the following units are supported:
-  #  - 0 is a special value which indicates no margin.
+  #  - none is a special value which indicates no margin.
 It's the default
   #  - % means added percentage of the base simulation time
   #  - min/km means minutes per kilometers
   values: ["5%", "3%"]